-Figure 1.
-General location of the ASDP caribou monitoring study area on the central North Slope of Alaska and detailed view showing locations of the NPRA, Colville River Delta, and Colville East aerial survey areas, 2001-2008 5 Figure 2.
-Location of geographic sections used for spatial analysis of caribou distribution in the NPRA survey area, 2002-2008 13 Figure 3.
-Habitat classification used for caribou habitat-selection analyses in the NPRA survey area, 2002-2008 14 Figure 4.
-Locations of transect grid-cells used to analyze caribou density in the NPRA survey area, 2005-2008 17 Figure 5.
-Distribution and size of caribou groups during different seasons in the NPRA, Colville River Delta, and Colville East survey areas, April-October 2008 21 Figure 6.
-Caribou density observed on 78 surveys of the NPRA area, April-October 2001-2008 23 Figure 7.
-Ranges of the Teshekpuk and Central Arctic caribou herds in northern Alaska in relation to the ASDP study area, based on VHF, satellite, and GPS radio-telemetry, 1980-2008 26 Figure 8.
+Ve getative Biomass 55 Dis stance to Proposed Road 57 Ca ribou Density Analysis Caribou Density During the Calving Season Caribou Density Among Seasons.
+18 Literature (Cited 63 LIST OF FIGURES Figure 1.
+Location of the ASDP caribou monitoring study area on the central North Slope of Alaska and detailed view showing locations of the NPRA, Colville River Delta, and Colville East aerial survey areas, 2001-2009 5 Figure 2.
+Location of geographic sections used for spatial analysis of caribou distribution in the NPRA survey area, 2002-2009 13 Figure 3.
+Habitat classification used for caribou habitat-selection analyses in the NPRA survey area, 2002-2009 15 Figure 4.
+Locations of transect grid-cells used to analyze caribou density in the NPRA survey area, 2005-2009 18 Figure 5.
+Distribution and size of caribou groups during different seasons in the NPRA, Colville River Delta, and Colville East survey areas, May-August 2009 21 Figure 6.
+Caribou density observed on 83 surveys of the NPRA survey area, April-October 2001-2009 Figure 7.
+Ranges of the Teshekpuk and Central Arctic caribou herds in northern Alaska in relation to the ASDP study area, based on VHF, satellite, and GPS radio-telemetry, 1980-2009 26 Figure 8.
 Movements of satellite-collared caribou from the Teshekpuk Herd and Central Arctic Herd in the ASDP study area during 8 different seasons Figure 9.
-Movements of GPS-collared caribou from the Teshekpuk Herd and Central Arctic Herd in the ASDP study area during 8 different seasons 33 Figure 10.
-Movements of 6 individual GPS-collared caribou from the Teshekpuk Herd in relation to the ASDP study area during 5 different seasons, July-December 2008 35 Figure 11.
-Movements of 6 individual GPS-collared caribou from the Teshekpuk and Central Arctic Herds in relation to the ASDP study area during 5 different seasons, July-December 2008 37 Figure 12.
-Extent of snow cover between late May and mid-June on the central North Slope of Alaska in 2008, as estimated from MODIS satellite imagery Figure 13.
-Relative vegetative biomass at 3 stages of the growing season in 2008 and the estimated rate of increase from caribou calving to peak lactation on the central North Slope of Alaska, as estimated from MODIS satellite imagery 45 Figure 14.
-Change in relative vegetative biomass by date in the NPRA survey area during 2007, illustrating the difference between using zero or the late-fall NDVI value as the baseline for calculating the estimated rate of increase from calving to peak lactation.
-47 Figure 15.
-Density of caribou in 2-km-wide zones north and south of the proposed ASDP road, based on aerial transect surveys during 8 different seasons in 2001-2008
+Movements of GPS-collared caribou from the Teshekpuk Herd and Central Arctic Herd in the ASDP study area during 8 different seasons Figure 10.
+Movements of 6 individual GPS-collared caribou from the Teshekpuk Herd in relation to the ASDP study area during 5 different seasons, July-December 2009 Figure 11.
+Movements of 6 individual GPS-collared caribou from the Central Arctic Herd in relation to the ASDP study area during 5 different seasons, July-December 2009 37 Figure 12.
+Movements of GPS-collared caribou from the Teshekpuk Herd and Central Arctic Herd in the vicinity of the proposed ASDP road during 8 different seasons 43 Figure 13.
+Extent of snow cover between late May and mid-June on the central North Slope of Alaska in 2009, as estimated from MODIS satellite imagery 45 Figure 14.
+Relative vegetative biomass at 3 stages of the growing season in 2009 and the estimated rate of increase from caribou calving to peak lactation on the central North Slope of Alaska, as estimated from MODIS satellite imagery 47 Figure 15.
+Change in relative vegetative biomass by date in the NPRA survey area during 2007, illustrating the difference between using zero or the late-fall NDVI value as the baseline for calculating the estimated rate of increase from calving to peak lactation 50 Figure 16.
+Density of caribou in 2-km-wide zones north and south of the proposed ASDP road, based on aerial transect surveys during 8 different seasons in 2001-2009